 Having determined the importance of different data types, you can focus on data that should be protected at all costs without wasting your resources on less critical or non-critical data.

 Machine learning technologies help process large amounts of financial data and classify it while minimizing human errors.

-There are particular frameworks like SEC, FINRA, and GDPR that you need to follow while dealing with sensitive data such as personal identifiable information and payment data.
+There are particular frameworks like SEC, FINRA, and GDPR that you need to follow while dealing with sensitive data, such as personally identifiable information and payment data.
 The following data type should be classified as confidential or restricted.
 Otherwise, some financial penalties may incur.
 In such a way, you protect sensitive data from being disclosed without authorization or transmitted through unprotected or unencrypted channels.

-Data integrity.
-Your system should assure the accuracy and consistency of data over its entire life-cycle.
+- Data integrity.
+Your system should ensure the accuracy and consistency of data over its entire life cycle.